awsdocs/aws-storagegateway-user-guide/doc_source/backup-emc.md

 After you have connected your virtual tape library \(VTL\) devices to your Microsoft Windows client, you configure Dell EMC NetWorker to recognize your devices\.
 For information about how to connect VTL devices to the Windows client, see [Connecting Your VTL Devices](GettingStarted-create-tape-gateway.md#GettingStartedAccessTapesVTL)\.

 Dell EMC NetWorker doesn't automatically recognize tape gateway devices\.
 To expose your VTL devices to the NetWorker software and get the software to discover them, you manually configure the software\.
 Following, we assume that you have correctly installed the Dell EMC NetWorker software and that you are familiar with the Dell EMC NetWorker Management Console\.
-For more information about the Dell EMC NetWorker Management Console, see the NetWorker Management Console interface section of the *[ EMC NetWorker Administration Guide](http://www.emc.com/collateral/TechnicalDocument/docu53903.pdf)\.*
+For more information about the Dell EMC NetWorker Management Console, see the NetWorker Management Console interface section of the *[Dell EMC NetWorker Administration Guide](https://www.dellemc.com/en-us/collaterals/unauth/technical-guides-support-information/products/data-protection/docu91933.pdf)*\.

 The following screenshot shows the Dell EMC NetWorker V9\.x Management Console\.